abdeoujjet/chat-with-pdf/README.md

 # 📄 PDF Chatbot with Gradio + LangChain + Ollama + Chroma
-This project is designed to store and maintain history between chats and PDFs, enabling users to keep contextual continuity when interacting with documents.

 This project lets you **chat with PDF documents** using a local model (`gemma3:4b` via Ollama), embeddings from `sentence-transformers`, vector storage via ChromaDB, and a web interface built with Gradio.
 It features a split-screen view: the PDF on the left, the chatbot on the right.
+Is designed to store and maintain history between chats and PDFs, enabling users to keep contextual continuity.

 ---